SPYI Dividend: Yield, Schedule, and What to Expect

 +

 SPYI tracks S&P 500 constituents plus a data-driven SPX index options overlay (actively managed) and holds names such as MSFT, AAPL, NVDA, AMZN, META.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.68% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.68% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest SPYI dividends?